Gretsch1963/streaming-03-rabbitmq/README.md

 1. Modify the docstrings on all your files.
 1. Include your name and the date.
 1. Imports always go at the top, just after the file docstring.
-1. Imports should be one per line - why?
+1. Imports should be one per line - why? to allow for it to be fully imported/avoid conflicts
 1. Then, define your functions.
 1. Functions are reusable logic blocks.
 1. Everything the function needs comes in through the arguments.